msfrq8/openIAE/IAE/developer_resources/Using_SAM_web_services.md

 *A test id is not needed for the SAM Exclusions XML web service.
 There is no role or authentication requirement.

 Need more help?
-Click [here](sam entity management tutorial url in tech-docs) for the SAM entity web service management tutorial.
+Click [here](sam entity management tutorial url in tech-docs) for the SAM entity web service management tutorial.<br> <br>

 Tools available: